efritz/overcurrent/README.md

 ## Example

-First, create an instance of a `Breaker` with the following customizable config parameters.
+First, create an instance of a `Breaker` with any of the following configuration functions supplied.
+A circuit breaker can be created with all default parameters.

 The `InvocationTimeout` specifies how long a protected function can run for before returning an error (zero allows for unbounded runtime).

 The `ResetBackoff` specifies how long the circuit breaker stays in the open state